smcotugno/edge-go-helloworld/README.md

 # Go Edge, Microservice or Backend for Frontend with Gin

 This **Go** Starter Kit Template can be the foundation for an Edge , Cloud-Native Microservice or a Backend for Frontend solution.
+Added change

 ## Features